 Inception is a very specific case where the actions create direct changes in the other dream layers.
 But this could be the same as someone cutting the power to a building, and the effect across multiple locations.

 Through the use of cross cutting, we experience the suspense caused by the assault on the van as well as the fight between Arthur and the security forces that takes place in the second dream level.

-By intercutting film with cross cut edits, we multiply the suspense generated in scene one by the suspense generated in scene two along with illustrating a clear narrative causality between each action.
+With cross cut edits, we multiply the suspense generated in Scene 1 by the suspense generated in Scene 2 along with creating a clear narrative causality between each action.